hyperledger/indy-hipe/text/0002-agents/README.md

 Having a tight definition of an agent may not matter in all cases.
 However, it is important when we are trying to understand interoperability goals.
 We want agents to be able to interact with one another.
-Does that our agent has to talk to every piece of software that is even marginally agent-like?
+Does that mean they must interact with every piece of software that is even marginally agent-like?
 Probably not.